derekriemer/latex-access-matrix/readme.md

 ## 1: Keyboard shortcuts Quick reference:
 ### 1.0: Available in any Edit Field.
 * control+nvda+shift+m: toggle processing of la tex on or off.
 Read section 3.0 for more details.
-* control+nvda+shift+d: Toggle the presence of the $ sign around math in braille.
+* alt+nvda+n: Toggle the presence of the $ sign around math in braille.
 Read 3.1 for more details.
-* alt+nvda+shift+d: Toggle the presence of the $ sign around math in speech.
+* alt+nvda+d: Toggle the presence of the $ sign around math in speech.
 Read 3.2 for more details.
 * Alt+nvda+m: Add the currently selected matrix to the matrix browser.
 See 2.0: Matrices for a detailed tutorial.
 * Alt+nvda+b: Show the matrix browser.
 See 2.1 for detailed instructions on using the matrix browser, and 1.1 for gestures available here as a list.